15 Best Work From Home Jobs in 2023

 How can I keep a record of billable hours?

 As a freelancer, you might need to record your time for projects and invoices.
-In that case, using a time tracker software will help you keep track of the time spent on the tasks, set hourly rates, and invoice of the tracked hours with taxes and applicable charges.
-Few of them will also allow you to keep track of time with screenshots for better productivity tracking.
+In that case, using time tracker software will help you keep track of the time spent on the tasks, set hourly rates, and invoice the tracked hours with taxes and applicable charges.
+A few of them will also allow you to keep track of time with screenshots for better productivity tracking.

 Can I work from home for Amazon?